hemantksingh/messup-learn/Cloud and Infrastructure/AWS/Security.md

 * [VPC with public and private subnets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario2.html) to host your public facing web apps in the public subnet and the database servers in the private subnet.
 You can set up security and routing so that the web servers can communicate with the database servers.

-* [VPC with public and private subnets and AWS Site-to-Site VPN access](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario3.html) to run a multi-tiered application with a scalable web front end in a public subnet, and to house your data in a private subnet that is connected to your network by an IPsec AWS Site-to-Site VPN connection.
+* [VPC with public and private subnets and AWS Site-to-Site VPN access](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario3.html) to run a multi-tiered application with a scalable web front end in a public subnet, and to house your data in a private subnet that is connected to your on-premises network by an IPsec AWS Site-to-Site VPN connection.
 A VPN or Virtual Private Network connection between your corporate data center and your VPC allows you to leverage the AWS Cloud as an extension of your corporate data center.

 * [VPC with a private subnet only and AWS Site-to-Site VPN access](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario4.html) to extend your network into the cloud using Amazon's infrastructure without exposing your network to the internet.